-- Hold bundles of items whilst shearing. - Put hands or fingers into open ends of tubes or cylinders whilst shearing.
-Do not put hands or fingers in to open sided sections. - Attempt to cut small items without the use of pliers or tongs.
+- Hold bundles of items while shearing. - Put hands or fingers into open ends of tubes or cylinders while shearing.
+Do not put hands or fingers in to open sided sections. - Attempt to cut small items without the use of pliers or tongs. - Operate from the front, back or right hand side of the Shear.